 Mary’s professional background is rooted in the Tech industry, where she helped scale customer success teams for fast-growing startups like Prezi and Xola.
 Born and raised in Silicon Valley, she came into contact with D&I topics which resonated deeply with her life experiences and her work in Tech.
 Eager to contribute to her community and go a step further by implementing solutions that work, she began her current role as a Consultant at Peoplism.
 Over the course of her career, Mary has held positions in recruiting, sales, and customer success at early stage startups and large public companies.

-Maya comes to Peoplism with deep experience in recruiting and the tech industry.
+Maya comes to Peoplism with deep experience in HR and the tech industry.
 Most recently, Maya was part of the HR team at Clever, an EdTech company that helps improve technology in the classroom for students and teachers.
 As one of the only black identifying women within many organizations, Maya partnered with colleagues and business leaders to identify systems, policies, and practices that contributed to feelings of inequity and exclusion.
 She co-founded DEI programs at each of her previous companies to help support employees.
 In doing this work, she developed an even bigger passion for making sure all employees feel recognized, valued, and heard.

 Cynthia has a background in recruiting, career development, and human resources.
 She has helped over 50 startups in LA, SF, NY, and Chicago recruit and retain talent, and has coached over 300 people in all stages of their career from entry to senior levels with creative, tech, engineering, business, law, non-profit, and education backgrounds.
 She’s extremely passionate about creating a diverse and inclusive workforce while empowering people from underrepresented communities to move upward in their career.
 Her life mission is to amplify as many voices, cultures and backgrounds as she can by helping people develop themselves personally and professionally.